C++ Auto - Automatic Type Deduction

 Whilst it can save a few keystrokes, using auto can make our code more difficult to read, especially as it gets more complicated.

-In larger projects, code is often read in tools that won't provide visibility on what "auto" is being interpreted as.
+In larger projects, code is often read in tools that don’t provide the functionality of IDEs.
+A common example is source control applications such as GitHub.

-Secondly, even if our editors can show us what auto is being interpreted as, that capability often requires our code being in a compilable state.
+Secondly, even if our editors can show us how auto is being interpreted, that capability often requires our code to be in a compilable state.

-In the remainder of this course, and the more advanced courses, we adopt a fairly conservative use of auto.
-We avoid it by default, but will use it if we think it makes the code clearer.
+In the remainder of this course and future courses, we adopt a fairly conservative use of auto.
+We avoid it by default but will use it if we think it makes the code clearer.

 This generally falls in line with Google's style guide: